MyOralVillage/4-Share/deliverable-1/planning.md

 <img width="453" alt="Screen Shot 2020-02-08 at 3 26 20 PM" src="https://user-images.githubusercontent.com/46569172/74091654-a0f9fe80-4a87-11ea-95e0-a9cf9e053e45.png">

 #### Q5: What are the user stories that make up the MVP?
-* As a record keeper/market vendor, I want to convert a visual depiction of cash into a number, so that I can keep tabs on my sales.
+* As a user, I want to convert currency to numeric form, so that I can learn to read and write Indo-Arabic notation and arithmetic operators
   * User can place images of bills and coins onto the screen
   * A numeric representation of the amount of currency is automatically displayed as cash is added/removed to the screen